samuelrivas/moka/README.md

 The current status is that moking explicit calls to functions (either local or external) *should* work.
-All the tests pass, including a proper fsm test that checks a lot of different call combinations.
+All the tests pass, including a proper fsm test that checks a number of different call combinations.

 However, Moka is quite young, and little battle-tested, so you should expect some quirks, and, of course, lack of functionality.
 Feedback about desired